-CAUTION: Always turn the left side adjuster block in a clockwise direction, the right side block in a counterclockwise direction.
-Left and right adjuster blocks must always be set at the same elevation.
+CAUTION: Always turn the left side adjuster blocks in a clockwise direction, the right side blocks in a counter-clockwise direction.
+Left and right adjuster blocks of each adjustment must always be set at the same elevation.

 Suspension rear pivot